Course

 Thalamus

 The thalamus acts as a switchboard of sorts, helping to direct the pain signal to the different locations in the brain.
-Some parts of the thalamus also direct the motor, behavioral, and emotional responses that come with the presence of painful stimuli.
+Some parts of the thalamus also direct the motor, behavioral, and emotional responses that occur when painful stimuli are present.

 Somatosensory Cortex